 This course will look at American family violence across the life span including child abuse, teen dating violence, wife battering and elder abuse.
 Physical, emotional and sexual abuse will be examined.
 We will consider how family violence differs by class and ethnic group and its differential impact on women.
 Institutional responses to family violence in the legal, medical and social service systems will be included as well as the role played by the women's shelter movement.
 Ideological supports for family violence in gender expectations, religious teaching and the media will also be studied. [ 4 cr. ]

 Introduction to the sociology of a wide range of legal and illicit drugs.
 Examines social definitions of drugs and conditions of their use.
 Considers deviant drug use and effects of social control on definitions and use. [ 4 cr. ]

-Independent study in criminal justice under faculty guidance.
-Prior approval by program director required. [ Var cr. ]
+Independent study on special projects under faculty guidance. [ Var cr. ]

 MET CJ 510 Special Topics in Criminal Justice

 CJ510 is the designation for "Special Topics in Criminal Justice".
 The subject matter for CJ510 courses changes from semester to semester, and more than one CJ510 can be offered in a given semester.
 For course descriptions, please contact the Department or the Graduate Student Advisor, Professor Cronin, at firstname.lastname@example.org.